ON THIS DAY IN SCIENCE FICTION HISTORY

 "It's Matthew's birthday and the family have gone to London.
 They go on an open-top bus and visit the planetarium.
 Matthew explains that he wants to be an astronaut when he grows up.
 It is discovered that Matthew has been adopted.
 In Maths the following morning, a blue-white light appears and enters the classroom.
 It seems to be searching for someone.
 It lands on Matthew and Matthew immediately finds that he can solve the problems straight away, when he couldn't before.
 Matthew's parents notice his unusual behaviour as he starts to ask some unusual questions.
 Matthew has a fever and starts talking aloud.
 His parents discover Chocky, who seems to be an imaginary friend."

-On this day in 1987, Starman aired "The System."
-This served as the twelfth episode in the program's only season, and here's the plot summary as provided by IMDB.com:
+On this day in 1987 (in the U.S.), Starman aired "The System."
+Officially, this served as the twelfth episode in the program's only season, and here's the plot summary as provided by IMDB.com:

 "When Forrester is arrested on a minor thing, an old warrant is served on him.
 It seems that the real Forrester took a photo of a man who was suspected of a crime which he claims he didn't commit.
 So Forrester is being asked to reveal the man's location but because he doesn't know he can't tell them so he's placed in jail.
 Scott is taken in by a lawyer representing Forrester.
 Fox eventually learns of this so tries to get Forrester but the police stonewall him.
 But when a mistake gets Forrester released he goes to Scott who shows him the photo and he thinks he can find the location."

-On this day back in 1988, Star Trek: The Next Generation aired its eleventh episode of its first season, a somewhat lighthearted fan favorite known as "The Big Goodbye."
+On this day back in 1988 (in the U.S.), Star Trek: The Next Generation aired its eleventh episode of its first season, a somewhat lighthearted fan favorite known as "The Big Goodbye."
 According to our friends at IMDB.com, here's the hour's plot summary:

 "Captain Picard and some of his crew are caught in a deadly trap in the holodeck as the result of a ship-wide scan from an alien race."

-On this day in 1989, War of the Worlds aired "Among the Philistines."
-This served as the eleventh episode of the program's first season, and here's the plot summary as detailed by IMDB.com:
+On this day in 1989 (in the U.S.), War of the Worlds aired "Among the Philistines."
+Officially, this served as the eleventh episode of the program's first season, and here's the plot summary as detailed by IMDB.com:

 "The Blackwood team consults with noted linguist Adrian Bouchard (Cedric Smith) to decipher the aliens' transmissions."

-On this day in 1994, Lois & Clark: The New Adventures Of Superman aired "Witness."
-This served as the thirteenth episode of the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 1994 (in the U.S.), Lois & Clark: The New Adventures Of Superman aired "Witness."
+Officially, this served as the thirteenth episode of the program's first season, and here's the plot summary as provided by IMDB.com:

 "During an interview with an eccentric scientist, Lois unwittingly learns of a great conspiracy to destroy the environment and becomes a witness to her interviewee's murder.
 Once her story is published, she becomes the target that must be eliminated at all cost.
 Lois and Clark must race against time to unearth the conspiracy while evading the assassin who has been ordered to kill Lois."

-On this day in 1994, TV's SeaQuest DSV aired "Nothing But The Truth."
-This served as the thirteenth episode of the program's first season, and here's the plot summary from IMDB.com:
+On this day in 1994 (in the U.S.), TV's SeaQuest DSV aired "Nothing But The Truth."
+Officially, this served as the thirteenth episode of the program's first season, and here's the plot summary from IMDB.com:

 "While operating on a skeleton crew the Seaquest is taken over by terrorists who want to use the computer access to steal codes to polluters around the world."

-On this day in 1994, Star Trek: Deep Space Nine aired "The Alternate" as part of its second season.
+On this day in 1994 (in the U.S.), Star Trek: Deep Space Nine aired "The Alternate" as part of its second season.
 Here's the episode summary from IMDB.com:

 "Odo and Dr. Mora Pol, Odo's 'father', discover a life form similar to Odo on a Gamma Quadrant planet."

-On this day in 1995, "Past Tense" concluded as a solid two-parter for Star Trek: Deep Space Nine.
+On this day in 1995 (in the U.S.), "Past Tense" concluded as a solid two-parter for Star Trek: Deep Space Nine.
 Here's the episode summary from IMDB.com:

 "Sisko is forced to take the place of a key historical figure on Earth in 2024 in order to preserve the timeline."

-On this day in 1996, The Demon Headmaster aired the third episode of its first season.
+On this day in 1996 (in the United Kingdom), The Demon Headmaster aired the third episode of its first season.
 According to our friends at IMDB.com, here's the plot summary:

 "Dinah is forced by the Headmaster to take part in 'Eddy Hare's Great School Quiz'.
 S.P.L.A.T realise that their team must loose, because if the school team wins, the Headmaster will have a whole minute with the camera focussing on him... a whole minute to adress the nation... a whole minute in which he can take control!!!"

-On this day in 2000, Fox TV's The X-Files aired "Orison."
-This served as the seventh episode in the program's seventh season, and here's the plot summary as provided by IMDB.com:
+On this day in 2000 (in the U.S.), Fox TV's The X-Files aired "Orison."
+Officially, this served as the seventh episode in the program's seventh season, and here's the plot summary as provided by IMDB.com:

 "Five years have passed since Scully escaped from Donnie Pfaster, an obsessed death fetishist.
 When Reverend Orison helps the madman escape from prison he immediately turns to the one that got away...Scully."

-On this day in 2001, Dark Angel aired "Out."
+On this day in 2001 (in the U.S.), Dark Angel aired "Out."
 Officially, this served as the eighth episode in the program's first season, and here's the plot summary as provided by IMDB.com:

 "Max invites Logan to a dinner at her place but instead of having a good time together, Logan is set on investigating a suspicious transportation of what he thinks is medical supply.
 Max begrudging agrees to help him survey the scene.
 Later, Logan is captured by the very person he is pursuing and kidnapped.
 He is demanded to give up the identity of Eyes-Only just as Max impersonates him on TV, saving him in the process.
 Back at Jam Pony, Normal has a date with a woman who is actually transgender.
 After he finds out, he decides that he doesn't care about her past, only to discover that Louise is a lesbian."